2021 Boulder shooting: Ruger AR-556 purchase and classification

 Al-Issa legally purchased a Ruger AR-556 pistol on March 16 at a local gun shop in Arvada that used Colorado's universal background check law, even though he was previously convicted of third-degree assault, a misdemeanor with a sentencing maximum of 18 months in county jail.
 Federal firearms laws only prohibit weapons purchases for those convicted of a felony, or a misdemeanor with a prison term of over 24 months.
 He was reported to be carrying a 9 mm handgun in addition to his primary weapon.

 On March 12, four days before Al-Issa bought his Ruger AR-556 pistol and ten days before the shooting, a Boulder County judge had blocked a ban on the sale and possession of assault weapons and large capacity magazines.
-The judge ruled in a lawsuit supported by the National Rifle Association Institute for Legislative Action (NRA-ILA) to strike down the ban.
+The judge ruled in a lawsuit supported by the NRA Institute for Legislative Action (NRA-ILA) to strike down the ban.
 The ban had been passed in Boulder in 2018 after the Stoneman Douglas High School shooting.
 Following the Boulder shooting, discussion was renewed on the topic of gun control.
 Particular discussion was raised over the Ruger AR-556 pistol, a type of AR-15 style rifle with a modified arm brace, legally defined as a pistol and not a rifle according to gun control laws.